Skip to main content

 The Board of Directors is composed of seven volunteer members who lead with great commitment.
 It is chaired by Patrick de Rond and assisted by Pierre Dielissen (vice-president) in the management of the daily tasks.

-Patrick de Rond President & Treasurer (This email address is being protected from spambots.
+Patrick de Rond President (This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Pierre Dielissen Vice-president